 - i Used to describe an individual dwelling unit.
-For instance CFAi would be the conditioned floor area of the ith dwelling unit.
-N is the total number of dwelling units. - j Used to refer to the number of water heaters in a system.
-M is the total number of water heaters. - k Used to refer to a water heating system or distribution system.
+For instance CFA_i would be the conditioned floor area of the i^{th} dwelling unit.
+Nunit is the total number of dwelling units. - j Used to refer to the number of water heaters in a system.
+NWH is the total number of water heaters. - k Used to refer to a water heating system or distribution system.
 A building can have more than one system and each system can have more than one water heater. - 1 Used to refer to the lth unfired- or indirectly-fired storage tank in the kth system.
-L is the total number of unfired- or indirectly-fired storage tanks in the kth system.
-Temperature buffering tanks with electric heating shall not to be treated as unfired or indirectly-fired storage tanks.
+NL_k is the total number of unfired- or indirectly-fired storage tanks in the kth system.
+Temperature buffering tanks with electric heating (e.g. minitanks) shall not to be treated as unfired or indirectly-fired storage tanks.